 In the spring March-April your best bet is Sheepshead and Redfish.
-These are great trips to bring the family down for spring break.
+These are great charter fishing trips to bring the family down for spring break.
 The action is hot and the weather is warming up.

 May is a transition month and is an excellent month to fish.
 Typically the Flounder are making there way back into the bays from the gulf and the redfish and sheepshead are still lingering around.
 Also the speckled trout should begin to really improve as the water warms up and the bait moves in.
 May is also a good time for a bonus cobia that are wrapping up the spring migration from the east.